invtfl-yuvraj/razorpay-clone/README.md

 ## Preview
-You can see a live preview here : [will be updated soon]
+You can see a live preview here : https://rayzorpay-clone.vercel.app/

 ## Features